Mrs F Henson

 The trip for fifth form students responds to the Edexcel GCSE exam question.
 It enables every student to have suitable and inspiring resource material to work from and ensures they can achieve and aspire to the highest grades.
 In 2014, for the exam question ‘similarities and differences’, students visited Redcar beach, Newcastle and Baltic in order to respond to the question.

-As art history is an integral component of the A level course, we run a study visit to Paris for A2 studentsto ensure they are supported with the essay and annotated sketchbook aspect of the syllabus.
+As art history is an integral component of the A level course, we run a study visit to Paris to ensure students are supported with the essay and annotated sketchbook aspect of the syllabus.

 Our students have used their art and design skills in a wide variety of career choices; being creative can support and enhance any career option.
 Career paths taken by our A level students include: